NeoBlack/T3Bot/README.md

 ## Requirements

-This projects require at least PHP 5.6 up to PHP 7.0
+This project requires at least PHP 5.6 up to PHP 7.0

 ## Unit Test